bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/04-step-2-connect-to-bc.md

 [Step 1: Set up your local environment](../docs/Step-1-Set-up-your-local-environment.md)

-# Step 2: Connect your app to BigCommerce
+# Step 2: Connect Your App to BigCommerce

 In this step, you will connect your app to the BigCommerce ecosystem embedding it into **Draft Apps**.